baenimus/safecoinbot/README.md

 nohup bash mininginfo.sh &
 ```
-Now you have a json file mininginfo.json
+Now you have a json file mininginfo.json.
+Check it is not empty.

 ## Enable discord bot
 ```